TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 ![An UBERON Concept, Code and Term (top left), an HGNC Concept and preferred Term (top right) and GTEx eQTL Concept, Code and Terms (center).
 The GTEx Terms shown here represent a binned  p-value and variant ID for the eQTL](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/GTEx_eQTL.png)

-An UBERON Concept, Code and Term (top left), an HGNC Concept and preferred Term (top right) and GTEx eQTL Concept, Code and Terms (center).
-The GTEx Terms shown here represent a binned  p-value and variant ID for the eQTL
+An UBERON Concept, Code and Term,  an HGNC Concept and preferred Term,  and GTEx eQTL Concept, Code and Terms.
+The GTEx eQTL terms shown here represent a binned  p-value and variant ID for the eQTL itself.

-Return a more comprehensive table of the above.
+Next,  a table of all the significant (adj p val < .05 or lower) GTEx eQTLs for a specific tissue, listed by smallest pvalue (LIMIT 100).

 ```graphql
 WITH 'aorta' AS tissuename